pyronaur/easy-photography-portfolio/readme.txt

 == Changelog ==
+= 1.4.0 =
+* 🛠 Major changes in template loading!
+From now on tempaltes are loaded through hooks, so you can tap into before AND after ANY template part has been loaded.
+* 🛠 Deprecate quite a few actions because they're not needed anymore!:  `phort/wrapper/start`, `phort/wrapper/end`, `phort/load_template/{$base}`
+* 🛠 Add `phort_attach_template()` function to easily attach a template file to another template file
+* Enable "shot_in_rest" for Gutenberg Compatibility!
+* Change PhotoSwipe.js queue handles from `phort-photoswipe-*` to `photoswipe-*`

 = 1.3.1 =
 * As promised, a bug was introduced in 1.3.0 🐞
 * Fixed bug where portfolio would completely break down if pop-up galleries were disabled